shining0611armor/Deep-Generative-Models/README.md

 - Understand and apply the probabilistic foundations of generative modeling.
 - Design and implement Bayesian networks and variational inference techniques.
 - Construct autoregressive models for structured data generation.
 - Utilize normalizing flows for high-quality image synthesis and latent space exploration.
+- Apply energy-based modeling and adversarial frameworks for advanced generation tasks.

 ---